johnroper100/Tonalite/docs/supported_hardware.md

 # Supported Hardware

-Tonalite supports any E1.31 (sACN), ArtNet, or uDMX (using uDMX ArtNet) interface.
+Tonalite supports any E1.31 (sACN), ArtNet, or uDMX interface.
+Currently, Tonalite only outputs one universe of DMX (512 channels).